EnzymeML/enzymeml-specifications/docs/model.md

 ------

 ### SmallMolecule
-This objects describes the reactants that were used or produced in the course of the experiment.
+This object describes the reactants that were used or produced in the course of the experiment.

 __id__* `string`